rust-lang/log/rfcs/0000-structured-logging.md

 ## .NET

-The C# community has mostly standardised around using message templates for packaging a log message with structured key-value pairs.
+The C# community has mostly standardized around using message templates for packaging a log message with structured key-value pairs.
 Instead of logging a rendered message and separate bag of structured data, the log record contains a template that allows key-value pairs to be interpolated from the same bag of structured data.
 It avoids duplicating the same information multiple times.

 Supporting something like message templates in Rust using the `log!` macros would probably require procedural macros.
 A macro like that could be built on top of the API proposed by this RFC.